WICG/attribution-reporting-api/flexible_event_config.md

 * Maximum of 20 total reports, globally and per `trigger_data`
 * Maximum of 5 possible reporting windows per `trigger_data`
-* Maximum of 32 for trigger data cardinality
+* Maximum of 32 trigger data cardinality

 Be mindful that using extremal values here may result in a large amount of noise, or failure to register if privacy levels are not met.